outr/lucene4s/README.md

 ### Features for 1.8.0 (In-Progress)

+* [X] Support to update documents returned from a search
 * [ ] Scala.js support for Query parsing and URL mapping (QueryURL)
 * [ ] Complete ScalaDocing